yongjiguan/yongjiguan.github.io/_teaching/2015-1-spring-teaching.md

 location: "Lanzhou, China"
 ---

-This is my second teaching on <b>Principles of Optical Fiber Communications</b> in my first year of B.S.
+This is my second teaching on <b>Principles of Optical Fiber Communications</b> as a teaching assistant as a teaching assistant in my first year of B.S.
 My job duties included checking and solving students' homework.

 Heading 1
 ======